 The present church,

-which replaced a church also dedicated to St Peter and
+which like the church it replaced, is dedicated to St

 In the past few

 years a very extensive fundraising campaign has enabled

 much conservation and restoration work to be done in the